The main inpatient block of the new Dunedin hospital will be built on the former Cadbury factory site.

 “It is going to be a challenging building to construct, because it will be large, complex, and strong.
 It must not only remain standing after a large earthquake but also be fully functional.”

-Last month Health Minister David Clark announced that the outpatient and day surgery building will be fast-tracked to relieve pressure on the existing hospital.
+Health Minister David Clark has announced that the outpatient and day surgery building will be fast-tracked to relieve pressure on the existing hospital.
 It is scheduled for completion in two stages – November 2023 and November 2024 – with the day surgery facility being fully operational in November 2023.

 Mr Hodgson said that the site masterplan allows for the retention of the historic Cadbury dairy factory, but not the street facade beyond that.